abumaz/Python_Tasks/README.md

 # DSCVIT_Task_Python

-A task was given by DSC VIT for the 3rd round of recruitments.
+Two tasks were given by DSC VIT for the 3rd round of recruitments.